The Romanian Film Festival Reinforcing Human Ties and Building an Emotional Connection

-I am pleased that the Embassy of Romania to the United States, together with the Romanian Cultural Institute in New York and with the help of our generous sponsors, can bring the newest and most appreciated Romanian movies here, in the American Capital.
+I am glad that the Embassy of Romania to the United States, alongside the Romanian Cultural Institute in New York and with generous support from our sponsors, continues the Festival’s tradition of opening to the American public the latest and most anticipated Romanian films.

 Dorian Branea